-During year 2021, the Group received a partial settlement of KD 809,870 as a result of the executive actions which have been taken by the Group to liquidate the pledged assets.
+During 2021, the Group received a partial settlement of KD 809,870 as a result of the executive actions which have been taken by the Group to liquidate the pledged assets.

-As at 31 December 2022, other assets include other receivables amounting to KD 6.6 million (2021: 6.6 million) which represents three properties that have not been yet transferred to the Group as of the reporting date and other remaining balances as a result of the irrevocable agreement signed in 2020 and its amendments.
+As at 31 December 2023, other assets include other receivables amounting to KD 6.7 million (2022: 6.6 million) which represents three properties that have not been yet transferred to the Group as of the reporting date and other remaining balances as a result of the irrevocable agreement signed in 2020 and its amendments.
 The irrevocable agreement in 2020 was signed to acquire real estate properties with total fair value of KD 12,500,000 in exchange for some of the Group's assets.
-The Group has pledged collaterals representing quoted and unquoted securities amounting against such receivable in addition to a promissory note of KD 12,500,000 as a collateral to proportionally cover the non-transferred assets.
+The Group has pledged collaterals representing quoted and unquoted securities against such receivable in addition to a promissory note of KD 12,500,000 as a collateral to proportionally cover the non-transferred assets.
 The Group has executed their part of the agreement and has transfer all the assets.
-The other party has transferred investment properties amounting to KD 6,463,665 and the remining balance is recorded as other assets in the Group subsidiary books.
+The other party has transferred investment properties amounting to KD 6,463,665 and the remaining balance is recorded as other assets in the Group subsidiary books.

-Subsequent to the reporting date and on 22 January 2023, the Group's subsidiary "KFIC Financial Brokerage Company K.S.C.C" filed a legal case against the other party claiming an amount of KD 6.6 million.
+On 22 January 2023, the Group's subsidiary "KFIC Financial Brokerage Company K.S.C.C." filed a legal case against the other party claiming an amount of KD 6.6 million.
 The case was registered in the Commercial Division of the Regional Court and the date of the first session is scheduled on 6 March 2023.
 On the date of the first session, the case was postponed to a session on 20 March 2023 then on that date the case was suspended for two months.
+On 18 June 2023, the suspension was cancelled, and a new session was scheduled on 31 July 2023.
+On 31 July 2023, a new hearing session is scheduled on 30 October 2023 to present the supporting documents.
+On 30 October 2023, a new session is scheduled on 27 November 2023 for judgement.